-Michael is the author of over ten books, including the Ruby on Rails Tutorial, one of the leading introductions to web development, and received a Ruby Hero Award for his contributions to the programming community.
+Michael is the author or coauthor of over ten Learn Enough tutorials, including the Ruby on Rails Tutorial, one of the leading introductions to web development.
+Michael is a frequent speaker at technical conferences, and in 2011 received a Ruby Hero Award for his contributions to the programming community.

 Nick embarked on his love affair with programming at age 15 while in high-school in Portland, Oregon.
 It continued into college, where he received a BS in Computer Science with a minor in Interactive Multimedia and Technologies from USC in 2003.
 Nick freelanced in web site building for four years before co-founding a software development consultancy in 2007, and then onto startup development with Learn Enough.